mekomsolutions/openmrs-module-initializer/readme/concepts.md

 | <sub>db2f4fc4-..</sub>| <sub>Language</sub> | <sub>Lang.</sub> | <sub>The method of human communication.</sub> | <sub>Question</sub> | <sub>Text</sub> |

 ###### Header `Answers` *(optional)*
-To provide a semicolumn-separated list of answer concepts to the concept to be created or edited.
+To provide a semicolon-separated list of answer concepts to the concept to be created or edited.
 ###### Header `Members` *(optional)*
-To provide a semicolumn-separated list of concepts to be members of the concept set to be created or edited.
-Note that the concept will be marked a being a set as soon as set members are provided.
+To provide a semicolon-separated list of concepts to be members of the concept set to be created or edited.
+Note that the concept will be marked to be a set as soon as set members are provided.

 Here is an example of the 'nested' columns: